snuhcs/mondrian/README.md

 4. Build the target application.

 ### How to Run
+1. Install applications to different mobile devices with the Android Studio.
+2. Upload `edgeserver.json` into `/data/local/tmp`. (`adb push edgeserver.json /data/local/tmp`)
-Run the application with the Android Studio.
+3. Run applications with the Android Studio.

 ## Contact